 Where do I get an EIN?
 An EIN is obtained from the IRS (free of charge) by the business owner after forming the company.
 This can be done online or by mail.

-Note for International Applicants: You do not need an SSN to obtain an EIN.
-Learn more here.
+FOR INTERNATIONAL APPLICANTS: You do not need an SSN to obtain an EIN.
+Read more about applying for an EIN as an International here.

 A dedicated business banking account is required for each child series of a series LLC.
 Without dedicated accounts, the child series are NOT protected from liabilities incurred by the other child series or the parent LLC.